Postdoctoral Research Fellow

 Interested?

 Apply now by using the apply/solliciteer button at the top of the page!
-Please attach your CV, contact details of two references, and a cover letter describing education, research accomplishments, and short- and long-term research goals.
+Please attach your CV, contact details of two references, and a motivational letter describing education, research accomplishments, and short- and long-term research goals.
 You can only upload two files to the submission system, so make sure to merge your CV and references into one PDF.

 For further information about the position, please contact Gordon Watt, via g.watt@nki.nl.